michaelgt04/react-rails-monolith/README.md

 6. Now it's time to go back into our React application and get some information for our `CerealsIndexContainer` to display.
-Make a fetch call in the appropriate lifecycle method to get all the cereals for you API and display the title of each cereal in a list.
+Make a fetch call in the appropriate lifecycle method to get all the cereals from your API and display the title of each cereal in a list.
 (HINT:
-This might be a good place to create a presentational component that you could render a bunch of in a React Fragment!)
+This might be a good place to create a presentational component that you could render an array of React components!)

 7. Time to test those React components!
 Follow the testing patterns we setup earlier in the cohort to get the `CerealsIndexContainer` and the presentational component it renders